ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 printf("Result is %d\n", result);
 ```

-Here’s what happens step-by-step when this code runs:
+Here's what happens step-by-step when this code runs:

 1. The program encounters `add(3, 4)` and pauses its current work.
-1. It jumps to the `add()` function’s definition, giving it two arguments: `3` and `4`.
+1. It jumps to the `add()` function's definition, giving it two arguments: `3` and `4`.
 1. Inside `add()`, the parameters `a` and `b` receive the values `3` and `4`.
 1. The function calculates `sum = a + b` and then executes `return sum;`.
 1. The returned value `7` travels back to the calling point and gets stored in the variable `result`.